ogauthe/TensorKit.jl/docs/src/man/tutorial.md

 Hence, spaces become their corresponding dual space if they are 'permuted' from the domain to the codomain or vice versa.
 Also, spaces in the domain are reported as their dual when probing them with `space(A, i)`.
-Generalizing matrix vector and matrix matrix multiplication to arbitrary tensor contractions require that the two indices to be contracted have spaces which are each others dual.
+Generalizing matrix-vector and matrix-matrix multiplication to arbitrary tensor contractions require that the two indices to be contracted have spaces which are each others dual.
 Knowing this, all the other functionality of tensors with `CartesianSpace` indices remains the same for tensors with `ComplexSpace` indices.